jpildush/BTH745/README.md

 Download and learn Adobe
-Practice making high Fed Mockups using your own Wireframes Make High Fed Mockups of YOUR maps / detail view Consolidate Views/Mockups into (up to 3) unique application UIs
+Practice making high Fed Mockups using your own Wireframes Make High Fed Mockups of YOUR maps / detail view
+    So a user should be able to
+    Login and be directed to some 'HomeScreen'
+    Go to maps and search for a location
+    Choose (a) location(s) and save it to details / bookmarks View details and bookmarks
+Consolidate Views/Mockups into (up to 3) unique application UIs